What Tenants and Landlords Need to Know

-- Single family, townhouse, and condominium rental agreements, where the landlord owns and rents four or fewer units, are exempt from this act.
+- Single family, townhouse, and condominium rental agreements, where the landlord owns and rents no more than two, are exempt from this act.

 When a landlord is exempt from the VRLTA, the lease sets all the rules for the rental relationship.
 However, all landlords in Fairfax County must comply with zoning ordinances, building codes, health and safety codes, and fair housing codes.

 A lease agreement is important because it specifies the period of time a landlord will allow a tenant to use a dwelling unit in return for payment of a set rent amount.
 The lease agreement outlines the terms and conditions that apply during the rental.